DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Abstract

 \section{Abstract}

 We developed a framework for predicting the energies and ground state configurations of native point defects, extrinsic dopants and impurities, and defect complexes across zincblende-phase Cd/Zn-Te/Se/S compounds, important for CdTe-based solar cells.
-This framework, named ``DeFecT-FF'', is powered by high-throughput density functional theory (DFT) computations and crystal graph-based machine learning force field (MLFF) models trained on the DFT data.
+This framework, named \texttt{DeFecT-FF}, is powered by high-throughput density functional theory (DFT) computations and crystal graph-based machine learning force field (MLFF) models trained on the DFT data.
 The Cd/Zn-Te/Se/S chemical space is chosen because alloying at Cd or Te sites is a promising avenue to tailor the electronic and defect properties of the CdTe absorber layer to potentially improve solar cell performance.
 The sheer number of defect configurations achievable when considering all possible singular defects and their combinations, symmetry-breaking operations, and defect charge states, as well as the expense of running large supercell calculations, makes this an ideal problem for developing accurate and widely-applicable force field models.
-Here, we introduce our datasets of structures and energies from GGA-PBE and HSE06 geometry optimization, including bulk and alloyed supercells with and without defects, and defect-containing interface and grain boundary structures.
-Datasets were gradually expanded using active learning and accurate MLFF models were trained to predict energies and atomic forces across different charge states.
+Here, we introduce our dataset of structures and energies from HSE06 geometry optimization, including bulk and alloyed supercells with and without defects.
+Data were gradually expanded using active learning and accurate MLFF models were trained to predict energies and atomic forces across different charge states.
 Via accelerated prediction and screening, we identified many new low energy defect configurations and obtained high-fidelity defect formation energy diagrams using HSE06 calculations with spin-orbit coupling.
-The DeFecT-FF framework has been released publicly as a nanoHUB tool, allowing users to upload any crystallographic information file, generate defects of interest, and compute defect formation energies as a function of Fermi level and chemical potential conditions, thus bypassing expensive DFT calculations.
+The \texttt{DeFecT-FF} framework has been released publicly as an online tool on the nanoHUB platform, allowing users to upload any crystallographic information file, generate defects of interest, and compute defect formation energies as a function of Fermi level and chemical potential conditions, thus bypassing expensive DFT calculations.

 \end{@twocolumnfalse} ]

 \rmdefault{bch}\normalfont\upshape \rmfamily